Towards a new American approach to the Middle East after the Obama years

 But if we’re tallying up the hits and misses, then many of the doyens of the foreign policy establishment got much wrong too: the failure to anticipate the Iranian Revolution; the failure to foresee what Khomeini would do with that revolution; the failure to ascertain the challenge posed by resurgent Islamism; the failure to arrive at a workable peace between the Israelis and the Palestinians; the failure to anticipate Saddam’s invasion of Kuwait; the failure to reckon with the consequences of leaving him in power beyond it; the failure to anticipate the Arab Spring; the failure to anticipate the far reach of jihadism into Syria and beyond—and those are just the biggies.
 But who’s counting, right?

 For this class, Obama was supposed to be the high priest presiding over an establishment that finally gets it right.
 What with his international upbringing, his keen attunement to the Islamic heritage, his supremely analytical mind, the establishment would finally get a president who didn’t need to climb a steep learning curve.
 Little did they expect that he would use the shorthand term of ‘The Blob’ to dismiss them.
 He deemed them dangerously incestuous, intellectually lethargic, compromised, and short on new ideas.
 Obama judged them discredited.
 Obama had other plans: retrenchment, disengagement, disentanglement.
 He may not call it that, but that is what it seems to be to many in Washington and in the Middle East.
-The Middle East simply didn’t warrant Obama’s, or America’s, attention, or at least to the extent that the establishment wished it out.
+The Middle East simply didn’t warrant Obama’s, or America’s, attention, or at least to the extent that the establishment wished it would.
 He had emancipated himself from the “Washington playbook”—the manuscript itself may have gone up in flames.

 His signature legacy for the region was the Iran deal.
 It didn’t help much when he essentially described this deal as America’s parting gift to the region’s warring factions; that it was a dose of reality that would compel them to live with Iran’s primacy, and to “share” the turf.
 Notwithstanding what we think about the mechanics of the deal, I think many of us can agree that its timing was off, adversely confirming the optics of America shedding its long-standing alliances with the Saudis and Israelis, for example.
 Even more problematic is the timing of the president’s “premature unburdening”—as one friend described it—to The Atlantic as to his motivations for doing what he did.